tdg5/stats-learning-notes/chapter-08-tree-based-methods.md

 Computationally it would be preferable to select a small set of subtrees for consideration.

-Cost complexity pruning, also known as weakest link pruning, reduces the possibility space to a sequence of trees indexed by a non-negative tuning parameter, $$ \alpha . $$
+[Cost complexity pruning][glossary-cost-complexity-pruning], also known as weakest link pruning, reduces the possibility space to a sequence of trees indexed by a non-negative tuning parameter, $$ \alpha . $$

 For each value of $$ \alpha $$ there corresponds a subtree, $$ T \subset T_{0} ,
 $$ such that